alanarnholt/STT3850/Notes/Parent/Parent.md

 Now, it may be tempting to proceed as in the TV commercials or Verizon repair times examples, looking at the prices as coming from two populations, B & H and J & R. But note that the data are *not independent*!
 For each camera priced at B & H, we matched it with the price for the same camera at J & R. Thus, the data are called *matched pairs or paired data*.

 In this case, for each camera, we compute the difference in price between the two stores (J & R price - B & H price).
-We then have one variable –-- the price differences –-- and we are back to the one–sample setting.
+We then have one variable -- the price differences -- and we are back to the onesample setting.
 The price differences are shown in Figure 13a.

 ```r